jupyter/nbviewer.org-deploy/README.md

 invoke upgrade
 ```

-This will pull new images from DockerHub, take down nodes one at a time, and bring new ones up in their places.
+This will pull new images from DockerHub, take down containers one at a time, and bring new ones up in their places.

 TODO: we should actually bring up new nodes on *new* ports and add them to fastly before removing the old ones.